Table of Contents

 Click on Tools / Settings in the main menu to open the Settings dialog:

-- Delay determines how often SkyRoof sends commands to the radio.
+• Delay determines how often SkyRoof sends commands to the radio.
 The default delay of 100 ms is good in most cases.
-Increase the delay if your radio is slow;
+Increase the delay if your radio's CAT interface is slow;

-- Ignore Dial Knob - by default, CAT control allows you to change the frequency both in the program and by spinning the dial knob.
-If for some reason this causes trouble, change this setting to True, then the dial knob will be ignored.
+• Ignore Dial Knob - by default, CAT control allows you to change the frequency both in the program and by spinning the dial knob.
+If for some reason this causes trouble, change this setting to True, so that the dial knob rotation is ignored.

 The two sections in the Settings, RX CAT and TX CAT, allow you to use either the same radio for RX and TX, or two different radios.
 You can also enable only one of those, or disable both.
 The recommended configuration is to use an SDR for reception and a transceiver for transmission, in this case RX CAT should be disabled.

-To use the same radio for RX and TX, set Host, TCP Port and Radio Type to the same values in both sections.
+To use the same radio for RX and TX, set Host and TCP Port to the same values in both sections.

 To use two different radios, create a second shortcut for the second radio, and specify a different port number on the command line.
 Enter this port number in the settings as well, and run two instances of rigctld.exe using both shortcuts.